ci-group/learning_machines_robobo/examples/hardware_setup/README.md

 Make sure the system you are running the container on is on the exact same network as the phone (note, public networks like Eduroam won't work.), and observe the IP address shown on the top left of your phone screen.
 The Robobo UI has a problem where it sometimes cuts off too long IP addresses.
 You can scan for all active hosts on addresses using nmap (which you need to install as per your operating system).
 Simply enter all groups you can see, and then scan like so: `nmap -sn "192.168.0.*"` (Note that nmap is a pen-testing tool and should be used responsibly.)

-Once you have the IP of your phone, you can run:
+Once you have the IP of your phone and are inside the terminal of the docker container, you can run:

 ```sh
 curl http://[Adress shown on top left]:11311